Last Updated on September 18th, 2019

 In dry weather or when the skin has been dried out by alcohol or detergents, the lower layers of skin produce more aquaporins to keep the topmost layer of skin healthy.
 That process takes a few days, so in the meantime, glands at the base of nearly invisible skin pores produce more of an oil known as sebum to keep the skin lubricated.
 When people have “oily” skin, those glands are especially active, protecting the skin.

 Skin oil is not the fundamental cause of acne.
-Oily sebum naturally flows upward in pores and onto the skin, where the excess is consumed by bacteria or simply rinsed away with daily cleansing.
+Oily sebum naturally flows upward in pores and onto the skin3, where the excess becomes food for acne-causing bacteria or where it is simply rinsed away with daily cleansing.
 Pores don’t get clogged so that acne forms unless there is something blocking the flow of sebum to the surface.
 Usually that something is tiny flakes of dried skin matted together with a protein “glue.”

 Pores that produce a lot of oil tend to produce larger, more noticeable whiteheads and blackheads.
 The oil dilutes the bacteria in the pore, however, so that the formation of a pimple is less likely.
 Pores that don’t produce a lot of oil tend to produce smaller, redder pimples.
 That is because any bacteria in the pore are trapped closer to the lining of the pore and more of their chemotactins reach the bloodstream around the pore.